Lucas3Dspain/assets/full_assets/subcomponent-example/README.md

 TODO & Questions:
 - todo: Cleanup Example asset composition.
 - todo: add comparison between proxy and render.
 VP + Outliner
-- todo: add dressing workflow.
-Transform + posing
-- todo: add asset-level pose VariantSet variant exploration.
-- todo: add Credits to README
--
 - What is the proxyPrim relationship used for?
 VP selection workflows?

-- What do we call Composition and structure when talking about usd assets.\
+- What do we mean by Composition and Structure when talking about usd assets.\
-  Composition sounds like composition arcs and layer/file organization, while structure is the final resulting prim hierarchy?
+Composition sounds to me like composition arcs and layer/file organization, while structure is the final resulting prim hierarchy?

+- Finding a way to make the subcomponents be reseteable while hacing a nicely placed pivot.\
+An idea is to use xformOp:transform:pivot

 - Assemblies and subcomponent's composition/structure looks very similar.\
   Any notable differences?
 Assemblies are not self-contained.
 Instancing?
   pd: looking at assemblies it works that way, so it might not be that wierd after all.
 - Should subcomponent prim replicate component structure geo, mtl scopes.\
   It looks counterintuitive to have meshes outside /geo?\
 - Can we come up with a go-to/recommended structure for subcomponents?.\
   Similar to Assemblies, support purposes and nested subcomponents.
+- Is there any issue having meshes have kind subcomponent directly applied?
+What about the use of purpose in that case?\
+Is better to only apply it to xforms?
+What about nested subcomponents?

+- Is there a way to make the subcomponents instanceable so only a xform is authored?
+Will hydra reuse prototypes in that case?\
+This will be very similar in Assembly Models.\
+Stage with Box(C) + FruitBox(A) + BreadBox(A) where FruitBox=(Box + Fruit) and BreadBox=(Box + Bread);
+I would expect Box to not be triplicated in memory.
+Is this a case where Hydra will de-duplicate the box?
+Is that right?
+How could I tell?

 - Future considerations with Assemblies that are made out of Components attached to subcomponents.\
   ex: some tools attached to the WoodenTable.door subcomponent.\
   Examples continuing in this direction will soon need a rig.
 Can be handled with rig-swapping.

-- Is there any issue having meshes have kind subcomponent directly applied? or is better to only apply it to xforms?
-What about the use of purpose in that case?

 # How to take advantage of subcomponents in production